astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Required**,
    *type: int*,
    Number of pixels per subaperture.
+Not used when a pyramid wavefront sensor has been selected (4 pixels are used in this case).

    *Warning* : gives a confusing error message if missing